As anger rises, thousands of Muslims protest French cartoons

 An estimated 2,000 worshippers celebrating the Mawlid, the birthday of the Prophet Muhammad, took to the streets in the eastern city of Lahore.
 Crowds led by Islamic parties chanted anti-France slogans, raised banners and clogged major roads en route to a Sufi shrine.
 Dozens of people furiously stomped on French flags and cried for the boycott of French products.
 In Multan, a city in Pakistan’s eastern Punjab province, thousands burned an effigy of French President Emmanuel Macron and demanded that Pakistan sever ties with France.

-More gatherings were planned for later Friday in Pakistan, including the capital, Islamabad, where police were out in force to prevent possible demonstrations outside the French Embassy.
+More gatherings were planned for later Friday in Pakistan, including the capital Islamabad, where police were out in force to prevent possible demonstrations outside the French Embassy.
 The atmosphere was tense as police positioned shipping containers to block the roads.

+In Jerusalem, hundreds of Palestinians protested against Macron outside the Al-Aqsa Mosque, the third holiest site in Islam, chanting, “With our souls and with our blood we sacrifice for our prophet, Muhammad.”
+Some youths scuffled with Israeli police as they exited the holy site into the Old City.

 Other protests, largely organized by Islamists, are expected across the region, including in Lebanon and the Gaza Strip.